jdeschamps/htSMLM/guide/using-htsmlm.md

    6. If the new pulse is larger than the **maximum pulse** (set in the GUI, in the activation laser pulse panel), then *p(t+1)* = **maximum pulse**.
 3. Finally, the activation laser pulse length is updated.

-Note that the activation script has been written for 16 bits depth cameras, and will not work for 8 bits one.
+> **Note**: the activation script has been written for 16 bits depth cameras, and will not work for 8 bits one.
 This would be quite simple to fix, if this is your case, please open an issue on Github.

 ------